clrfund/monorepo/docs/admin.md

-# Running clr.fund instance on Rinkeby
+# Running clr.fund instance on Goerli

 This document describes deployment and administration of clr.fund contracts using [hardhat console](https://hardhat.org/guides/hardhat-console.html).

-For example, to start console configured for Rinkeby network:
+For example, to start a hardhat console configured for the Goerli network:

+**Prepare .env file**

+You will need to set up an RPC provider for the `JSONRPC_HTTP_URL` variable.
+Can use infura, pocket, alchemy, etc.

 **Prepare wallet**

-Update `contracts/.env`
+Update `contracts/.env`.
+See [.env.example](../contracts/.env.example) for details.

 ```bash
 # Connect using mnemonic